Backwaters | Nature

 #9 of 23 Places to Visit in Palakkad

 At a distance of 81 km from Kochi, 55 km from Athirapally, 69 km from Palakkad, 113 km from Kozhikode, 114 km from Coimbatore, 279 km from Trivandrum and 280 km from Madurai, Thrissur (also known as Trichur) is a city situated in central Kerala.
-It is one of the most popular places to visit in Kerala and also a famous pilgrimage site in Kerala state.
-This is one of the ideal weekend getaways around Kochi & Coimbatore.
+It is one of the most popular places to visit in Kerala and among the famous pilgrimage in Kerala.

 Distance (From Palakkad): 64 Kms